VladimirLogachev/good-news/README.md

 - `npm run build`:
   - cleans `/build` directory;
   - builds for production into `/build` (ignored by Git, to be served from `static` path).
-- `npm run publish`:
+- `npm run ghpages`:
   - cleans `/docs` directory;
   - builds for production into `/docs` (used by GitHub Pages, has different path).

-## Technical Decisions / Assumptions
+## Technical Decisions and Assumptions

-- During saving articles are duplicated (but not cloned - same objects...) from one Dictionary to another, so that user can view saved items after reloading, even if they were on 50-th page of API.
+- During saving articles are duplicated (but not cloned - same objects...) from one Dictionary to another, so that user can view saved items after reloading, even if they were on 50-th page of API;
-- Null-able properties in Api response should be declared as null-able, but filtered out or reset after validation for the sake of consistency.
+- Null-able properties in Api response should be declared as null-able, but filtered out (or reset) after validation for the sake of state consistency;
+- All dependencies have exact version numbers and should be updated manually (to ever run it without crashes after 1 or more years (node `10.15.0`)).